oguztocode/SsOguzHansS/README.md

 ### Hi there 👋

-Hi I'am Oğuzhan from Turkey.I'm do content on C codes.
+Hi I'am Oğuzhan from Turkey.I do content on C codes.